btraceio/btrace/docs/BTraceTutorial.md

 2. Let the sampler mean parameter be adjusted dynamically by keeping to the overhead target

-__Note:__ In this case the 'mean' parameter actually specify the lowest number of nanoseconds the average interval between interception should be.
+__Note:__ In this case the 'mean' parameter actually specify the lowest number of nanoseconds the average interval between interception should be

 __Note:__ Because the adaptive sampling needs to collect timestamps in order to maintain the overhead target the lowest value for the 'mean' parameter is 180 (cca.
-60ns for gettint start/stop timestamp pair multiplied by the safety margin of 3)
+60ns for getting start/stop timestamp pair multiplied by the safety margin of 3)

 __Note:__ The 'callD' method is very short and the number of iteration is rather limited - we will most probably get only one hit here

 ``` java